 What Your Doctor Can Do

 There are now some quite effective treatments for fungal nail infections.
 The downside is that they have to be taken for a long time, can have side effects and do not work for all types of fungi.
-So before starting treatment your doctor will usually take a sample by scraping under the nail (this may be slightly uncomfortable but not painful) and will send it to the laboratory to identify your particular fungus.
+So before starting treatment your doctor will usually take a sample by scraping under the nail and on the nail surface (this may be slightly uncomfortable but not painful) as well as a clipping of the diseased nail and will send it to the laboratory to identify your particular fungus.
 It can take over 3 weeks for the laboratory to grow and identify the fungus.

 Antifungal nail paints.
 If only the end of the nail is affected, the nail is not too thick and the cause is a Trichophyton fungus, your doctor may prescribe a nail paint.
 There are various types of nail paint.
 As well as the over-the-counter product amorolfine (see above), there are a couple of nail paints for which you need a doctor’s prescription: